Harvard-University-iCommons/lti_emailer/README.md

 ## Mailing List

-The mailing list app provides an interface for creating and using listserv mailing lists for each section within a Canvas course.
-The listserv mailing lists are kept in sync with the section enrollments via an asynchronous job that runs on a schedule.
-Mailing lists can be configured to allow only section enrollees to post to the list, anyone to post to the list, or no one to post to the list.
+The mailing list app provides an interface for creating and using mailing list email addresses for each section within a Canvas course.
+Mailing lists can be configured to allow only teaching staff to post to the list, only section enrollees to post to the list, anyone to post to the list, or no one to post to the list.

 ## Implementation Details

-This application currently needs a coursemanager database configuration in order to look up course enrollee emails.
 The models defined within this project can be configured to use any standard database (postgresql, Sqlite, Oracle).

 A distributed cache is used to cache mailing list data (currently configured to use Redis).

-[Mailgun](https://documentation.mailgun.com/) is currently the mail/listserv provider for this application.

-The asynchronous listserv sync job is currently implemented using [Huey](https://github.com/coleifer/huey).
-After deployment, a huey worker must be started by running `python manage.py run_huey`.
-Note that because a periodic task is defined for this application, only a single huey worker should be run.
-Otherwise, that periodic task will run once per worker.
+We use the [Mailgun API](https://documentation.mailgun.com/ "Mailgun API") to send/receive email to/from users.

 ## Local dev setup